 Wild rice is actually a type of grass seed that grows in shallow water.
 It has a nutty flavor and chewy texture, similar to that of brown rice.

-But the good news is that pressure cooking takes just a fraction of the time, requires less liquid, and is beyond easy!!
+We love making it in the pressure cooker because it takes a fraction of the time, requires less liquid, and is beyond easy, even with different kinds of rice!

 What is the Ratio of Wild Rice to Water?

-For this recipe, the ratio is 1 cup of wild rice to 1.5 cups of fluid.
+For this wild rice in Instant Pot recipe, the ratio is 1 cup of wild rice to 1.5 cups of fluid.
 So, be sure to ignore what the instructions on the bag say.

 The pressure cooker will seal in all the flavors and moisture, resulting in perfectly cooked grains every time.